durgesh-sahani/durgesh-sahani/README.md

 Currently, I got associated with eCommerce B2B startup and helping it to grow by removing technical, architectural, and recruitment obstacles.
 In 2019, I joined alone but now have build 20+ members team in all departments like Develoment, BA, QA, UI/UX.
 Next target is to have Mobile App Team.

-I’m also helping foreign companies to build their presence in India.
-If you wants to open your own development centre in India but don’t know how to start reach out to me.
-Despite of all challenges like different time zone, languages, cultures.
-I can build complete remote team for you.
-I’ll help you in all phases from recruitment to payroll, team building to project planning, development to deployment, maintenance to supports.
-So you should be focusing on where you should - sales and growth.

 <!--
 **durgesh-sahani/durgesh-sahani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.